It is Not What You’re Asked, it’s The Way That You’re Asked it

 If you came up with any of the latter, read the question again and tell me where you went wrong.
 The key words in the question are design features.
 See?
 Drills – a design feature?
 Training operatives – what has that got to do with design features?
 Risk assessment?
 You get the picture.

-Seriously, take the time to read and understand what you are being asked for on your Certificate course exam papers, and try to stick to providing exactly that.
+Seriously, take the time to read and understand what you are being asked on your Certificate exam papers.
+And try to stick to providing exactly that.

 Roger Passey Dip2OSH MIOSH (retired)